social-media-ethics-automation/book/docs/reddit/_sources/appendix/teaching/04_schedule.md

 - [](03_course_work/03_assignments/a4-political-bias.ipynb) depends on Ch 8 [](../../ch08_data_mining/00_data_mining.md)
 - [](03_course_work/03_assignments/a5-best-comments.ipynb) depends on Ch 14 [](../../ch14_moderation/00_moderation.md)

-_Note: I haven't yet placed the project or writing assignments on the schedules below.
+_Note: We haven't yet placed the project or writing assignments on the schedules below.
 You will have to look at those and back track how many weeks early you want students to start those_

 ## Combining Chapters